 \section{Conclusion and Discussion}

-\paragraph{Conclusion.} We present \method, a graph inductive framework for LLM routing during inference with multiple LLMs.
+\textbf{(1) Conclusion.} We present \method, a graph inductive framework for LLM routing during inference with multiple LLMs.
 This work is the first to address the LLM routing problem by reframing it as an edge prediction task between query nodes and LLM nodes.
 Using graph structure, we fully capture contextual information from prior interaction data to learn effective task, query, and graph representations.
 Through our experiments on the combined dataset from four open-domain QA datasets, and with three different application scenarios, we demonstrated the superiority of \method over competitive LLM selection baselines and showed that our framework is on par with the ideal "God's-eye view" solution.
 Beyond traditional settings, we also tested our framework in a more challenging setting where new LLMs were introduced during test time, and we demonstrated \method's strong generalization ability compared to previous baselines.